 To be clear, when I say “comfort zone”, I mean that in a linguistic sense, not that you should start doing other things you’re not comfortable with.
 This could involve immersing yourself in more difficult audio than you’re used to, deliberately talk about topics you’re not used to and so on.
 You will often find that it’s extremely difficult to begin with, but that you get used to it.
 This getting used to is called learning.

-The kamikaze approach and off-road unicycling
+Deep-end immersion and off-road unicycling

 Learning to unicycle is not terribly difficult, it should take the average person less than ten hours to be able to actually ride the unicycle a hundred meters or so.
 This is very easy compared to learning Chinese, although it certainly looks hard and feels impossible when you first start.
 After that, you can quickly extend that to much longer distances until an uncomfortable saddle becomes a bigger problem than balance.
 I biked quite a lot for a while, including 5-kilometer rides in light traffic.